Skip to content

 • Views

-• ABAP CDS Views (without parameters)
+• ABAP CDS Views

 • HANA CDS Views

-• Pool tables (joining not possible)
+• Pool tables - table joins are not supported

-• Cluster tables (joining not possible)
+• Cluster tables - table joins are not supported

 RFC_READ_TABLE Restrictions